azfarbkhr/piaic_qtr1_assignments/README.md

 29. Write a program to convert Hexadecimal number to Decimal number (DONE)

-30. Write a Python program to count the number occurrence of a specific character in a string
+30. Write a Python program to count the number occurrence of a specific character in a string (DONE)

 31. Write a Python program to compute the greatest common divisor (GCD) of two positive integers. (https://en.wikipedia.org/wiki/Euclidean_algorithm)